svm-zhang/mhcflow/README.md

 ## License

-- `polysolver-mod` respects all LICENSE requirement imposed by the original `Polysolver` software, and is licensed under GPL-3.
+- `mhcflow` respects all LICENSE requirement imposed by the original `Polysolver` software, and is licensed under GPL-3.

 ## Disclaimer